 It is the targeted health screening for tuberculosis (TB) in high-incident countries at the entry clearance stage.
 This formed part of the UK Government's Five Year Strategy for Asylum and Immigration published in February 2005.

-Applicants from participant countries (see below) applying for entry clearance for more than six months are required to produce a certificate issued by a UK Border Agency approved provider, usually the International Organisation for Migration (IOM) showing that they are free from active pulmonary TB.
+Applicants from participant countries (see link below) applying for entry clearance for more than six months are required to produce a certificate issued by a UK Visas and Immigration approved provider either, usually the International Organisation for Migration (IOM) or a clinic already approved by the Five Country Conference (FCC) showing that they are free from active pulmonary TB.

 MED2.1 Countries where TB testing programme operates:

-The expansion of the TB screening programme to cover 67 countries will be achieved through a staggered rollout finishing in December 2013.
+The expansion of the TB screening programme to cover 82 countries will be achieved through a phased rollout.

 MED2.2 How does the TB testing process work?

-Approved UK Border Agency provider, including the International Organisation for Migration (IOM) run the testing programme in participant countries.
+Approved UK Visas and Immigration approved screening providers run the testing programme in participant countries.
 They are responsible for accrediting the clinics and hospitals that do the testing and for ensuring that they meet the required standards.

 There is a verification process in place to identify that the applicant is the right holder of the TB certificate, and that it is genuine.
-If the ECO has doubts about the veracity of the TB certificate, then further checks will need to be made - through a referral to the TB coordinator at Post for UK Border Agency approved providers.
+If the ECO has doubts about the veracity of the TB certificate, then further checks will need to be made - through a referral to the TB coordinator at Post for UK Visas and Immigration approved providers.
 When a certificate from the IOM is provided a check can be conducted using their online certificate verification database.

 The applicant must pay the cost of TB testing.
 For exceptions, see MED2.5 below.

 Applicants with active pulmonary TB will not be issued with a certificate.
-They will be advised by the UK Border Agency approved provider to seek medical treatment.
+They will be advised by the UK Visas and Immigration approved provider to seek medical treatment.

 A full course of treatment for TB usually takes around six months.
 After the treatment is completed, the applicant can pay to undergo a further test.
 If found to be free from active pulmonary TB, the applicant will be issued with a certificate which is usually valid for six months from the date of the examination.
 However, if the applicant resides with a family member who has active pulmonary TB and shares the same enclosed airspace or house or other enclosed environment for a prolonged period of time (days or weeks), but do not have TB they shall be issued with a certificate valid for three months instead of the usual six months.

-Applicants must obtain a certificate from an approved UK Border Agency provider before they make their entry clearance application.
+Applicants must obtain a certificate from an approved Visas and Immigration provider before they make their entry clearance application.